Know More About BAD BREATHE-HALITOSIS

 Prevention:

 • Practice good oral hygiene.
 Brush twice a day with fluoride toothpaste to remove food debris and plaque.
-Brush teeth after you eat (keep a toothbrush at work or school to brush after lunch).
+Brush your teeth after you eat (keep a toothbrush at work or school to brush after lunch).
 Don’t forget to brush the tongue, too.
 Replace your toothbrush every 2 to 3 months or after an illness.
 Use floss or an interdental cleaner to remove food particles and plaque between teeth once a day.
 Rinse with an antibacterial mouthwash twice a day.
-Dentures should be removed at night and cleaned thoroughly before being placed in your mouth the next morning.
+Dentures should be removed at night and cleaned thoroughly before being placed in your mouth the following day.

 • Stop smoking and chewing tobacco-based products.
-Ask your dentist for tips on kicking the habit.

 • Drink lots of water.
 This will keep your mouth moist.
 Chewing gum (preferably sugarless) or sucking on candy (preferably sugarless) also stimulates the production of saliva, which helps wash away food particles and bacteria.
 Gums and mints containing xylitol are best.